 Drug Cases We Handle

-Our attorneys for drug charges handle a wide range of Florida and federal drug offenses.
+Our drug charge attorneys handle a wide range of Florida and federal drug offenses.
 Here are a few of the more common ones we see in Tampa criminal court.

-In Florida, prosecutors file drug possession charges when they determine you have a small amount of a controlled substance in your possession for personal use.
+In Florida, prosecutors file drug possession charges charges when they determine you have a small amount of a controlled substance in your possession for personal use.
 These charges can arise based on actual or constructive possession.
-The level of the charge you face depends on the type of drug in your possession and amount.
-Marijuana and Schedule V drugs can lead to first-degree misdemeanor charges while other controlled substances lead to felony charges.
-If it is a first-time non-violent drug offense, you may be offered a diversion program or probation.
-You should always speak with our drug crime lawyers about these options before deciding.
+The level of charge you face depends on the type and amount possessed.

 Possession of Marijuana

-Marijuana remains a controlled substance in Florida and possessing cannabis without a prescription is a crime.
-If you possess fewer than 20 grams of marijuana, you face a first-degree misdemeanor charge.
-If you possess more than 20 grams, you will be charged with a third-degree felony.
+Marijuana remains a controlled substance in Florida, and possessing cannabis without a prescription is a crime.
+Possession of fewer than 20 grams of marijuana is a first-degree misdemeanor.
+Possession of more than 20 grams is a third-degree felony.

 Possession With the Intent to Distribute

-The drug offense a prosecutor will charge you with depends on the amount of the drug.
-If the amount you have is more than a certain threshold, the prosecutor will consider the amount more than for personal use.
+The drug offense a prosecutor will charge you with depends on the threshold amount of the drug.
 You will be charged with a felony for possession with intent to distribute if you have more than a personal amount.
 Prosecutors use this threshold to charge suspected drug dealers for possession, if not for actual trafficking.
 The threshold amounts differ depending on the controlled substance.

 Drug Cultivation and Manufacturing

-If the prosecution believes it has evidence that you cultivated marijuana or another drug or manufactured a drug in a laboratory-like setting, you will face a felony offense.
+It is a felony for cultivating marijuana (or another drug) or manufacturing it, such as methamphetamine.
 The level of the offense and minimum term of imprisonment you face depends on the type and amount of the drug involved.

 Conspiracy to Commit a Drug Crime